ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-final-essay-topics.md

 2. Human and super-human intelligence are likely to be achieved and difficult to prevent.
 3. Heirarchy in humans, chimps, and machines.
 4. Number sense and mathematical ability in humans, animals, and machines.
+5. Language in humans, animals, and large language models
+6. Emergence of motivation in animals humans and machines